 Patrik joined Watsi on September 28th, 2015.
-Five years ago, Patrik became the 1517th member to automatically support a new Watsi patient every month.
-Since then, 4,534 more people have become monthly donors!
-Patrik's most recent donation traveled 8,800 miles to support Sophy, a noodle seller from Cambodia, to fund elbow surgery.
+Six years ago, Patrik joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Patrik's most recent donation traveled 8,500 miles to support Benjamin, a cheerful motorbike driver from Kenya, to fund a mobility-restoring spinal fusion surgery.